NIEHS/beethoven/README.md

 For `tar_target` functions, we use the following naming conventions:

-Naming conventions for `tar` objects.
+Naming conventions for `targets` objects.
 We are motivated by the [Compositional Forecast](https://cfconventions.org/Data/cf-standard-names/docs/guidelines.html) (CF) model naming conventions:

 e.g. [surface] [component] standard_name [at surface] [in medium] [due to process] [assuming condition] In CF, the entire process can be known from the required and optional naming pieces.